grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 > Curseborne is a game about being unapologetic monsters in a world where being monstrous is the least of your worries.

-_Onyx Path's_ new urban fantasy game [Curseborne](https://www.curseborne.com/) (Onyx Path Publishing, 2025) has brought me to crisis.
+_Onyx Path's_ new urban fantasy game [Curseborne](https://www.curseborne.com/) (Onyx Path Publishing, 2025) has brought me to a crisis.
 I'm asking myself questions I don't really want the answers to.
 Like: have I become everything I hate?
 Am I an awful grognard?
 Am I _uncool_?

 No, that can't be right.
 It must be those kids at _Onyx Path Publishing_ who are wrong.
 Although, now I think about it, surely many of the people working the levers at Onyx are in my age cohort?
 What is Onyx but an act of nostalgia itself?
 An attempt to resurrect game lines that died with _White Wolf_.
 And who would've been playing and then later republishing those original games?
 Why, the very same sort of Gen Xers I was playing with in the 90s.